 The population of wasps at the nest is divided into two groups: the independently functioning winged adults, and the dependent, immature larvae.
 The adults work to foster the growth of their the colony, but their progress over the season depends on them and them alone – and not on the helpless nursery.
 The adults seem to know that their survival requires that they preserve themselves first.
 They can recover from nesting failure to build and populate a new nest in a new location.
 The immatures cannot do that.

 In the face of an attack on their nest, the adults finally divide themselves from their young.
 They cut their losses, suspend their defensive effort and abscond.
 The invading ants then pillage the combs inside the paper walls – plundering all the larvae, pupae, and eggs.
 The nest will be left abandoned.
 It eventually becomes blotched with mold, soaked with rain, and dissolves into shards that fall away below.

 Few creatures in the forest realize how readily the wasps will give up on their formidable defenses.
 The creature that knows this the best glides in on broad wings to attack them.
 It is the Red-throated Caracara – a large hawk, as black as a vulture but for the red patch across the eyes and throat.

 The caracaras are New World birds, named after the sound of their call.
 They are slow movers, with legs as long as a heron.
-They do not chase agile prey, as do their sister taxa the falcons.
+They do not chase agile prey, as do the falcons – their close relatives.
 They focus on stationary targets.
 Many of them live as scavengers.
 The Black Caracara is a predator of bird nests.

 The caracara attack begins with dive bombing.
 The initial impact of speeding raptor talons tosses the wasps on the outside of the hive away in all directions.
 With a clear line of attack, the hawk will rip the nest from its branch.
 If not, the dive bombing repeats – punching holes in the thin parchment skin.